Writing

 FAQ

-What tone should I pick for my CTA?
+which tone should I pick for my call to action

-Match tone to where the visitor is in the funnel.
-Low-friction tones work at the top of funnel where trust is still being built.
-Benefit-led tones work mid-funnel when the reader understands the offer.
-Urgent and bold declarative tones are most effective at the bottom of funnel — near pricing, checkout, or a deadline-driven offer.
+Match tone to where the visitor sits in your funnel.
+Low-friction works best at the top of funnel where trust is still being built; benefit-led performs mid-funnel when the reader already understands the offer.
+Urgent and bold tones are most effective near pricing pages, checkout flows, or deadline-driven campaigns.

-Generate six or more variants, isolate the button text as your single variable, and run the test with enough traffic to reach statistical significance — typically 1,000 or more clicks per variant.
-Most email platforms and landing page builders have built-in A/B testing.
-Change one element at a time so you know exactly what drove the difference.
+Generate six or more variants, isolate the button text as your only variable, and run the test until each variant has at least 1,000 clicks — most email platforms and landing page builders have built-in split testing.
+Change one element at a time so you can attribute any difference in conversion rate to the copy itself.